Splashh: Honey + Salt – discarded album (2013–2016)

-In November 2013 Carlson re-located to New York City where he began working with producer and multi-instrumentalist Jaie Gonzalez, with the duo performing shows together as Splashh in Brooklyn through November and December 2013.
+In November 2013, Carlson re-located to New York City where he began working with producer and multi-instrumentalist Jaie Gonzalez, with the duo performing shows together as Splashh in Brooklyn from November to December 2013.
 In February 2014, Vivian and Beal joined the pair to continue work on their second album, with Carlson stating that it would be more synth and loop based than their debut album.
 On 1 March 2014, the band announced that they had parted ways with drummer Jacob Moore, the reason for his departure was not commented on.

-The band sporadically toured the US throughout 2014, performing mostly new material, including shows at SXSW and the CMJ festival in New York City.
-New songs premiered included "646", "Comeback Soon", "Under The Moon", "Pure Blue", "Feel It 2" and "Colour It In".
+The band sporadically toured the US throughout 2014, performing mostly new material, including shows at SXSW and the CMJ Festival in New York City.
+New songs premiered included: "646", "Comeback Soon", "Under The Moon", "Pure Blue", "Feel It 2" and "Colour It In".

 On 29 September 2014, the band posted the music video for "Colour It In" and put the song on SoundCloud.
-On 10 October 2014 before Splashh's CMJ 2014 performances the band announced that Brooklyn-based, Australian-born musician Angus Tarnawsky would join the group on drums.
+On 10 October 2014, before Splashh's CMJ 2014 performances, the band announced that Brooklyn-based, Australian-born musician Angus Tarnawsky would join the group on drums.
 Tarnawsky is also a member of Apache Beat and has toured with Temples, Brian Chase and Au.Ra.

 In March 2015, Splashh played their first shows in the UK since November 2013.

-Comeback single "Pure Blue" was released as a 12" single in November 2015 via Luv Luv Luv.
+The band's comeback single "Pure Blue" was released as a single in November 2015 via Luv Luv Luv.
 The song was recorded in Vivian's London home studio and features Dominic Boyce, from Peace, on drums.
-It was mixed by New York-based producer Nicolas Vernhes.
+It was mixed by New York City-based producer Nicolas Vernhes.

-The band split time between London and New York from 2014 to early 2016, working on material for their second album entitled Honey + Salt, commenting on the change in direction, Vivian commented that they had "always wanted to move into more experimental, synth-based dance music", with Carlson adding that they had become "massively bored" of their previous material.
+The band split time between London and New York City from 2014 to early 2016, working on material for their second album entitled Honey + Salt, commenting on the change in direction, Vivian commented that they had "always wanted to move into more experimental, synth-based dance music", with Carlson adding that they had become "massively bored" of their previous material.
+Honey + Salt was eventually scrapped in 2016.

-Waiting a Lifetime (2016–2018)
+Waiting a Lifetime and subsequent hiatus (2016–2018)

-On 4 May 2016, the band announced that they had signed to the Cinematic Music Group label and were set to record their second album Waiting A Lifetime in New York the following week - abandoning the previous work over the last two years and returning to their garage rock guitar sound.
-It will be the first album to feature bassist Beal and drummer Gonzalez's playing and songwriting contributions.
-The album was recorded in Vernhes' Rare Book Room studio and finished in June 2016.
+On 4 May 2016, the band announced that they had signed to the Cinematic Music Group label and were set to record their second album Waiting A Lifetime in New York City the following week, abandoning the previous work over the last two years and returning to their garage rock guitar sound.
+This time, the album featured bassist Beal and drummer Gonzalez's playing and songwriting contributions.
+The album was recorded in Vernhes' Rare Book Room studio and was completed in June 2016.
 Waiting A Lifetime was released 14 April 2017 via Cinematic Music Group and Pod / Inertia Music in Australia and New Zealand.

+On 5 May 2018, the band announced they were going on an indefinite hiatus, stating in an online post: "It has come to the end of a era for us for now.
+For the time being we will be taking a possible indefinite hiatus to focus on our own separate projects".